diegoguadarrama/buggit/README.md

 # Buggit

-Buggit is a modern, collaborative project management and note-taking application built with TypeScript, React, and Supabase.
+Buggit.com is a modern, collaborative project management and note-taking application built with TypeScript, React, and Supabase.
 It combines task management with rich text editing capabilities, allowing teams to collaborate in real-time.

 ## 🚀 Features